Cardi B Shows Off Her Natural Hair — & It's Glorious

-If we had a pound for every wig Cardi B has rocked since coming on the scene, we’d be twerking in a whole lot of money (even though she already beat us to it).
+If we had a dollar for every wig Cardi B has rocked since coming on the scene, we’d be twerking in a whole lot of money (even though she already beat us to it).
 In addition to her club-banging lyrics and blinged-out nails, wigs are a part of Cardi’s M.O.
-She's worn hair in pretty much every colour of the rainbow, from blonde to slime green, but she isn’t about the glam and wigs all the time.
+She's worn hair in every colour of the damn rainbow, from blonde to slime green, but she isn’t about the glam and wigs all the time.

 Cardi often strips down to little-to-no makeup and no wig for her hilarious Instagram videos (like when she’s eating crab legs or calling out haters).
 And recently, the rapper posted a photo on Instagram Stories with her natural hair on display.
 In the caption, she expressed the woe that is wash day: “To wash and untangle all this hair now,” she wrote, with her hair picked out.
 And yes, Cardi’s hairstylist, Tokyo Stylez, confirmed that the hair in the picture is, indeed, all hers.